attmme/Wazuh-SIEM-AWS-deploy/README.md

 ### 2️⃣ Connection and basic configuration
 1. Give the correct permissions to your pem file:

-   `$ chmod 0600 Wazuh_PEM.pem`
+   `$ chmod 0600 ./Wazuh_PEM.pem`

 2. Connect via SSH to your AWS instance (indexer).

-   `$ ssh -i Wazuh_PEM.pem ubuntu@<YOUR_INDEXER_PUBLIC_DNS>`
+   `$ ssh -i ./Wazuh_PEM.pem ubuntu@<YOUR_INDEXER_PUBLIC_DNS>`

 3. Update and install dependencies.

    `$ sudo apt update && sudo apt upgrade -y`

-4. 📣 This is an optional step I will do in all the instances, only to make the steps easier to follow.
+4. 📣 This is an optional step I apply to all instances, only to make the steps easier to follow.
 To apply the changes, you need to exit and ssh again to the machine.

    `$ sudo hostnamectl set-hostname wazuh-indexer`